WOL (AM)

 Urban talk radio station in Washington, D.C.

 WOL (1450 kHz) is an urban talk AM radio station in Washington, D.C.
 This is the flagship radio station of Radio One.
-It is co-owned with WDCJ, WKYS, WMMJ, WPRS, and WYCB and has studios located in Silver Spring, Maryland.
-The transmitter site is in Fort Totten within DC and sharing with WYCB on 1340kHz.
+It is co-owned with WKYS, WLNO, WMMJ, WPRS, and WYCB and has studios located in Silver Spring, Maryland.
+The transmitter site, shared with WYCB, is in Fort Totten in Washington, D.C.

 A Baltimore version of this station, WOLB, was created in the early 1990s and shares some of the same programming as WOL.

 History

 WWDC

 From its May 3, 1941 debut until 1950, the station call sign was WWDC.

 The station was granted a construction permit, as WWDC, by the Federal Communications Commission (FCC) on October 29, 1940, for a new station to broadcast with 250 watts on 1420 kHz.
 In March 1941, most stations assigned to this frequency, including WWDC, were reassigned to 1450 kHz, under the provisions of the North American Regional Broadcasting Agreement.

 WWDC made its debut broadcast at 8 p.m. on May 3, 1941, airing programming from 8 a.m. to 1 a.m.
 Studios were at 1000 Connecticut Avenue.
 An independent station with no network affiliation, the station advertised it would broadcast Associated Press newscasts five minutes before every hour, and "through NBC transcriptions, Station WWDC will present a wide choice of big names in orchestras and radio entertainers from the NBC roster of stars".